mb-dir/upcoming-events/README.md

 ## Usage

-There is nothing special, just [click here](https://mb-dir.github.io/upcoming-events/) and bookmark this page - that's all
+There is nothing special, just [click here](https://mb-dir.github.io/upcoming-events/) and bookmark this page - that's all, or the second way to use this application is that you can download/clone this repo and open this project on your own computer(but you have to remember about use liveserver for example from [VSC](https://code.visualstudio.com/), cuz I use [JS Modules](https://javascript.info/modules-intro#what-is-a-module)).

 ## Versions